CathalShandon/world-cup-jerseys/README.md

     A cart icon is also located in the top right corner of the page displaying the value of the current contents of the cart, and the number of items that are present in the cart.

     Clicking the cart icon will take the user to the cart page where they can complete their shopping journey.

+* Checkout

+    The Checkout page is split into two main columns: Customer Details & Order Summary.
+The Checkout app also features a Checkout Success page once the order has been submitted, and a loading overlay whilst the order is being submitted.

+    The first section of this column asks for the customer to provide their name and email address.
+The name is required to ensure the correct delivery information is added to the package prior to it being dispatched, with the email address being used to send order confirmation to the customer.
+The customer is not required to sign in to complete their order, however if they are signed in, and have saved their delivery information, these fields will be populated.

+    If the user is already registered, and has delivery information stored, this information will be automatically populated.

+    The user also has the option to update or save their delivery information, which can be used to populate the form for future orders by ticking the checkbox below the form.

+    The payment element of the checkout app is provided by Stripe.
+Stripe is used as a secure payment method, and means that no card information is stored within the website database, with all information being provided back to the website via Webhooks.

+* Order Summary

+    The order summary section shows a compacted version of the data displayed in the Cart app.

+    The title of the Order Summary section shows the number of products contained within the cart.
+    Each item within the cart is listed, including the size (if applicable) and quantity.
+    Unlike the Cart app, in the Order Summary view only the Subtotal for each product is shown.
+    As with the Cart app, the Order Total, Delivery charage and Grand Total values are shown to give the customer the opportunity to confirm everything looks correct before their order is submitted.

+*  Checkout Success

+    Once all of the previous steps have been completed, the payment_intent.succeeded response has been received and confirmation that the order has been created in the database, the user is taken to the Checkout Success page.

+    Above the order summary itself, a message is shown advising the user that a confirmation email will be sent to them, confirming the details of their order.

+    The user is then provided with the Order Number and Order Date, which can be used in the event the customer needs to contact the business, speeding up the process of retrieving the relevant order.

+    The final section within the order summary box is the Billing Info section, providing a further recap of the Order Total, Deliverty charge and Grand Total of the order.

+*  Contact Us

+    The Contact Us page is linked to from various other places on the website and allows users to contact the business with any query they may have.

+    The form was purposefully left as basic as possible to give maximum flexibility to the user.
+The form consists of 3 text fields (Email, Subject and Message.)

+    Once all sections have been completed and the Submit button has been clicked, the information is stored in the database and the user is directed to the Contact Success page.

+    The Contact Success page contains a message stating Thank for getting in touch with us.
+We've got your message, and we'll be in touch as soon as possible., with a button returning the user to the main products page.

+* Toasts

+    Toasts appear in the top-right corner on the screen when any information needs to be relayed to the user.
+The toasts appear using a CSS animation which alters the location of the toast.

+    The toasts display messages under the categories of Success, Alert, Warning and Error.

+    The toasts have slightly different designs depending on the type of toast used.

+* Error 404 Page

+    If the user navigates to a page that does not exist, the 404.html page will render.
+This page has the same basic layout as the home page of the site, but displays different text content.
+The button, however, still returns the user to the main products page.

+* Error 500 Page

+    If the user navigates to a page that causes a response the server does not know how to handle, the 500.html page will render.
+This page has the same basic layout as the home page of the site, but displays different text content.
+The button, however, still returns the user to the main products page.

 # 3. Testing <a name="testing"></a>